AJslashTracey/OBDeltaData/README.md

 ##

-(In side of the OBfetch.py you can find the functions from my trading bot which fetch fetch the whole Orderbook with all resting orders and calculate the delta)
+(Inside of the OBfetch.py file you can find the functions from my tradingbot that fetch the whole Orderbook with all resting orders and calculate the delta)